binji/wasm-clang/README.md

 # Clang/LLD in WebAssembly

 This is the demo for my CppCon 2019 talk!
-I'll update with a link to the video when it is live.
+You can view the talk on [youtube](https://www.youtube.com/watch?v=5N4b-rU-OAA)

 Thing should work, but it's still very much alpha demoware.
 Go to https://binji.github.io/wasm-clang to see it in action.